Aqueous20/Tropical-Treasures/README.md

 started responsiveness for product display component completed the responsiveness for the product display component started responsiveness for the description box component

+august 26,2025
+completed the responsiveness for the description box started the responsiveness for the related product components completed the responsiveness for the related products component